Nsustain/nsustain.com/CONTRIBUTING.md

 Plus, all commits should be signed with the
 [Developer Certificate of Origin](https://github.com/apps/dco) in order to verify the author.
-You can do that by using `git commit -s`, which appends the DCO line at the end of your commit message:
+You can sign your commits by using
+`git commit -s -m 'Commit message'`, which appends the DCO line at the end of your commit message: